PCs I Have Known

 I've included some simple memory throughput benchmarks from "memtest", and some simple disk speed benchmarks from "hdparm -t" under Linux.
 These aren't meant to provide hard numbers for expected performance, but rather to give you a sense for how performance has evolved over the years.

 Power consumption was measured with a "Watts Up?" electricity meter.
 The "idle" load is sitting in Windows doing nothing, the "active peak" load is the peak observed as Windows is coming up.
-For reference, my CRT monitors both draw slightly under 100W, and my Dell 20" LCD draws 43W.
+For reference, my CRT monitors both drew slightly under 100W, and my Dell 20" LCD from 2001 drew 43W.